We have been running regular English sessions in Open Sim since 2013.

 - Once you are in-world, practise walking in a straight line, using your camera, and some of the more complicated things you can do.
 An hour or two spent on this, will save you a lot of frustration later.

-- To join a Kitely session you need to first log in via the LEN Kitely page and then start your viewer and log in there too.
+- To join a session you need to know where we will be meeting.
+So start your viewer and log into our Discord server.

 - Make sure your settings are correct before you join a session.
 You can find help with your voice settings here, these instructions are valid for any virtual world that uses Vivox.